Welcome To Maltby Street Market | July 2022

 Bon Vino Enoteca

-The market’s a gastronomic extravaganza, particularly at the weekend when street-food vendors ply a roaring trade in global cuisines.
-From Britain you’ll find packed sausage sarnies from Bangers and homegrown, grass-fed, dry-aged beef from The Beefsteaks.
-The Gyoza Guys peddle delicious dumplings, Duck Frites a quacking combination of raclette cheese and confit duck, and Amen a praise-worthy selection of Ethiopian dishes.
+Maltby Street is a gastronomic extravaganza – a gastrexavagnza, if you like (but you probably don’t like, because that sounds like some sort of stomach bug) – particularly at the weekend when street-food vendors ply a roaring trade in global cuisines.
+From Britain you’ll find packed sausage sarnies from BANGERS and homegrown, grass-fed, dry-aged beef cooked over sustainable English charcoal from THE BEEFSTEAKS.
+In addition THE GYOZA GUYS peddle delicious dumplings; DUCK FRITES a quacking combination of raclette cheese and confit duck; AMEN a praise-worthy selection of Ethiopian dishes; LA PEPIA

 Maltby Street Market | Arch 46, Ropewalk, Maltby St, London SE1 3PA